Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

 Here, I present \textit{lens stochastic diffraction} (LSD), a novel signature of compact structures consisting of faint counterparts present after loud GW events.
-These secondary signals, caused by compact lenses, follow a stochastic distribution, resembling that of GW backgrounds.
+These secondary signals are caused by compact gravitational lenses: Their waveform is fixed by the main event, but their distribution in time is stochastic, resembling that of GW backgrounds.
 I will introduce the LSD signal caused by an ensemble of point lenses, derive its time distribution and signal-to-noise ratio, and show its potential to detect compact objects, before discussing open issues and prospects.
+The analysis is restricted to the geometric-optics regime, in which lensing produces discrete images of the source; the generalization to wave optics is presented in the End Matter, Appendix~E. Technical details are provided in the remaining appendices, and all results can be reproduced with publicly available notebooks.\footnote{\url{https://github.com/miguelzuma/lsd-gw-notebooks}} Units assume $\hbar = c=1$.